The average inside cabin on a cruise ship is around half the size of the average hotel room in the US.

 The cabin that I was given would definitely have been considered one of the worst locations by a lot of people.
 It has a couple of features that many guests don’t like in a cabin.

 Our cabin was assigned to us a couple of months before the cruise and we were given cabin 7421.

-I then moved on to have a look at what was above and below our cabin, at first look it looked good as we were just surrounded by cabins, but we didn’t realise at this stage that we were directly above the nightclub and piano bar.
+I then moved on to have a look at what was above and below our cabin, at first look, it looked good as we were just surrounded by cabins.

 I Haven’t Had a Problem With ‘Noisy’ Cabins Before

 I’ve had cabins in the past that were in “noisy” locations and it’s never bothered me, so I hoped that it would be the same on this cruise.

 I took a cruise at Christmas a couple of years ago and my inside cabin was right above the Atrium.

 They had a Christmas carol sing-along in the Atrium late at night, and as I was laying in bed all I could hear were the faint Christmas carols.

 It was quite relaxing, a little creepy – but very festive!

 I Don’t Find Inside Cabins Claustrophobic